NYUAppSec/assignment4_module1/README.md

 3. CardScrollingActivity.kt
 4. ProductScrollingActivity.kt

-### Submission
-If you’d like to submit this part, push the `hw4p5handin` tag with the following:

-    git tag -a -m "Completed hw4 part5." hw4p5handin
-    git push origin main
-    git push origin hw4p5handin

-## Grading

-Total points: 100

-Part 1 is worth 10 points:

-* 5 points for at least one signed git commit
-* 5 points for using GitHub actions to confirm the Android code can compile

-Part 2 is worth 25 points:

-* 10 points for fixing the correct intent.
-* 15 points for correcting the Manifest.

-Part 3 is worth 20 points:

-* 2 points for each file correctly modified to use HTTPS.

-Part 4 is worth 0 points:

-* identify the cause of the vulnerability.
-* think about a potential solution.

-Part 5 is worth 45 points:

-* 15 points for removing unneeded permissions.
-* 15 points for removing metric collection API calls.
-* 15 points for removing interaction with sensors.

 ## What to Submit

-The repository should contain all the files of the Android project, write-ups are not required for this assignment.
+The repository should contain all the files of the Android project, write-ups are not required for this assignment, neither is tagging!
+Do be mindful of space usage as always.

-To submit your code, please submit a file called `git_link.txt` that contains the name of your repository.
+Please **only submit a file called `git_link.txt`** that contains the name of your repository to **Gradescope**.

-For example, if your GitHub account username is exampleaccount, you would submit a text file named `git_link.txt` to Gradescope with only one line that reads the following:
+For example, if your repo is located at 'h<span>ttps:</span>//github.com/NYUAppSec__/assignment-4-module-1-exampleaccount', you would submit a text file named `git_link.txt` with one single line that contains <ins><b>only</b></ins> the following:

-    appsec-homework-4-exampleaccount

-The auto-grader will automatically find your code and download it.
+    assignment-4-module-1-exampleaccount

+When you enter your path keep in mind that each semester is different, the above is just an example.
+Pay attention to your specific repo path.

+Remember that <b>Gradescope is not instant</b>.
+Especially if we have to look into past GitHub action runs.
+We have a timeout set for 10 minutes, almost all well running code will complete within 5 minutes.
+Wait for it to complete or timeout before trying to re-run.

 ## Concluding Remarks